zukunft/zukunft.com/docs/code_functions_all.md

     \-- message_to_invalid
         \-- component_link - get a list of database field names, values and types that have been updated
 \-- latex
+    \-- refresh_from_url
+        \-- formula - take over the expression and the latex that the user has entered in the formula form and
     \-- update_latex
         \-- formula - create the latex format of this formula from the resolved text (usr_text): each phrase is
+    \-- update_usr_text
+        \-- formula - update the user expression (usr_text) based on the change that the user has done in the
 \-- predefined
     \-- calc_predefined
         \-- formula - return the result of a special formula